JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 ## External Annotator

-If the custom language employs external tools for validating files in the language (for example, using the Xerces library for XML schema validation), it can provide an implementation of the [`ExternalAnnotator`](%gh-ic%/platform/analysis-api/src/com/intellij/lang/annotation/ExternalAnnotator.java) interface and register it in `com.intellij.externalAnnotator` extension point (`language` attribute must be specified).
+If the custom language employs external tools for validating files in the language (for example, using the Xerces library for XML schema validation), it can provide an implementation of the [`ExternalAnnotator`](%gh-ic%/platform/analysis-api/src/com/intellij/lang/annotation/ExternalAnnotator.java) interface and register it in <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.externalAnnotator"/></include> (`language` attribute must be specified).

 The `ExternalAnnotator` highlighting has the lowest priority and is invoked only after all other background processing has completed.
 It uses the same [`AnnotationHolder`](%gh-ic%/platform/analysis-api/src/com/intellij/lang/annotation/AnnotationHolder.java) interface for converting the output of the external tool into editor highlighting.

-To skip running specific `ExternalAnnotator` for given file, register [`ExternalAnnotatorsFilter`](%gh-ic%/platform/analysis-api/src/com/intellij/lang/ExternalAnnotatorsFilter.java) extension in `com.intellij.daemon.externalAnnotatorsFilter` extension point.
+To skip running specific `ExternalAnnotator` for given file, register [`ExternalAnnotatorsFilter`](%gh-ic%/platform/analysis-api/src/com/intellij/lang/ExternalAnnotatorsFilter.java) extension in <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.daemon.externalAnnotatorsFilter"/></include>.

 To enable running `ExternalAnnotator` during indexing in [dumb mode](indexing_and_psi_stubs.md#dumb-mode), it can be marked [dumb aware](indexing_and_psi_stubs.md#DumbAwareAPI) (2023.3).